-For numerical experiments, the numerical experiments, we consider a perfect model and noisy observations.
-We take a six hours assimilation window (corresponding to $\Delta t{obs} = 0.05$ model time units), and calculate the RMSE on the assimilation cycle interval [100, 1100] in the case of oracle testing, or [5000, 55000] in the case of adaptive localization testing.
-Lorenz '96 is an ergodic system (Fatkullin and Vanden-Eijnden, 2004) and therefore its behavior in time for most initial conditions is the

-5 same as the behavior of all its possible phase spaces on any orbit around a strange attractor at any point in time, meaning that a long enough time averaged run should be the same as a collection of shorter space averaged runs.
-We use 10 ensemble members (just under the number of positive Lyapunov exponents), and observe the thirty model variables (2,4,...,18,20,21,...,39,40), with an observation error variance of one for each observed state.
+For numerical experiments the numerical experiments, we consider a perfect model and noisy observations.
+We take a six hours assimilation window (corresponding to $\Delta t{\rm obs} = 0.05$ model time units), and calculate the RMSE on the assimilation cycle interval [100,1100] in the case of oracle testing, or [5000,55000] in the case of adaptive localization testing.
+Lorenz '96 is an ergodic system (Fatkullin and Vanden-Eijnden, 2004) and therefore its behavior in time for most initial conditions is the same as the behavior of all its possible phase spaces on any orbit around a strange attractor at any point in time, meaning that a long enough time averaged run should be the same as a collection of shorter space averaged runs.
+We use 10 ensemble members (just under the number of positive Lyapunov exponents), and observe the thirty model variables $(2,4,\ldots,18,20,21,\ldots,39,40)$, with an observation error variance of one for each observed state.

-5.2.2 Oracle Results
+10 5.2.2 Oracle Results results

-- Figure 1 shows a visualization of multivariate oracle runs for the Lorenz'96 test problem using best constant radius, univariate oracle, and multivariate oracle utilizing the m-functions from (10).
+Figure 1 shows a visualization of multivariate oracle runs for the Lorenz'96 test problem using the best constant radius, a univariate oracle, and a multivariate oracle utilizing the m-functions from -(10).
+The constant 'best' radius was chosen on an indivual basis for every value of the inflation parameter, while the univariate and multivariate cases were allowed to minimize (27) for a single global radius, and for forty local radii respectively.
+This means that in the multivariate case each of the forty of variables is given an independent radius.
 As one can see, the univariate oracle performs no better than a constant radius, while several of the multivariate approaches provide much better results.
+The schemes (10) that closely mirror an unbiased mean, namely m{mean} , m{sqrt} , m{min} , and m{harm} , yield the best results, while the conservative scheme m{min} performs no better than a univariate approach.
 This indicates that the problem is better suited for multivariate localization.
-The worst m-function results are given by m{min} .
-The other functions perform similarly, and in further experiments we will only consider m{mean} as a representative and easy to implement option.
-We note - 15 that for Lorenz-96 with DEnKF and our experimental setup, no 3D univariate adaptive localization scheme beats the best constant localization radius.
+The worst Most m-function results are given by m{min} .
+The other functions-functions perform similarly, and in further experiments we will only consider m{mean} as a representative and easy to implement option.
+We note that for Lorenz-96 with DEnKF and our experimental setup, no 3D univariate adaptive localization scheme beats the which aims for the analysis estimate to optimally approach the truth, outperforms the best constant localization radius.

 We also test both the validity of arbitrarily grouping the radii and the validity of using a time-distributed cost function ((25)).
 Figure 2 presents results for arbitrary radii groupings and for a limited run 4D approach.
+The results were calculated with arbitrary choices of radii groupings such that each group would contain an equal number of variables, and with the fixed inflation value of $\alpha = 1.02$ with the function m{mean} .
 There is significant benefit in using more radii groupings, but marginal benefit from the 4D approach.

-20 5.2.3 Adaptive Localization Results
+5.2.3 Adaptive Localization Resultslocalization results